As a real estate investor, are you an investor, or are you a speculator? There is a significant difference.

 Speculation is absent in this type of equity capture investment, due to the definitive and calculative nature of the investment.

-Investing for Both Cash Flow & Equity Capture
+Investing for Both Cash Flow and Equity Capture

 Then you’ve got the investor who is investing for both cash flow and equity capture.
 This is, quite honestly, the best type of investing.
 It allows you to enjoy both types of rewards: cash flow and equity capture.